 The garlic and oil spaghetti with eggplant and shrimp is a dish is very, Very simple, Although I realize that fry the Eggplant is always a work a little’ boring: This is, though, a key ingredient because the slight bitterness of Eggplant balances the sweetness of the shrimp.
 Is, because fry the eggplant, make it a little’ more and try my CAPONATA AUBERGINES SICILY, you will not regret.
 Garlic dressing, oil and of course hot pepper adds flavor and intensity in these hot warm or cold noodles are also excellent but good, provided they are al dente.
 At this point you just have to have a look at all my SICILIAN RECIPES to enjoy all the goodness of my island.
 Have a good day!

 To prepare the spaghetti aglio e olio with raw and cooked shrimp and fried eggplant, Wash the eggplant, delete ends, cut them into slices about one centimeter and a half and then into cubes.
 Lightly salt the Eggplant and FRY in peanut oil until golden brown.
-Once cooked, place them on paper towels to remove excess oil.
+Once cooked, put them on absorbent paper so as to eliminate excess oil.

 Wash and dry half the shrimp pot, chop coarsely with a knife and place them in a bowl with olive oil, grated zest of lime, a few drops of lime juice and a pinch of grated ginger if you like.
 Cover with plastic wrap and refrigerate for 10 minutes.

 Finely chop the parsley, garlic and chilli.
 Put a little extra virgin olive oil in a wide pan, heat it and add the garlic, pepper and half the parsley: stir quickly and, as soon as the garlic starts to imbiondire, turn off the heat and add the fried eggplant.